 Reports, research, and youth-led policy solutions for a more just society

-The youth unemployment rate, for those ages 16 to 24, decreased by 1.0 percent from last month’s report to 12.7 percent in October.
-The decrease puts the youth unemployment rate at its lowest point since April of 2008.
+The youth unemployment rate, for those ages 16 to 24, increased by 0.4 percent to 12.3 percent in March.
+The rate hasn’t seen an increase since August 2014, but it continues to be the lowest youth unemployment rate since April 2008.

 This week Republicans in the House of Representatives and Senate unveiled their respective budget plans that call for “A Balanced Budget for a Stronger America.”
 However, these plans have clearly shown that their budgeting philosophy is not in line with the interests of young people.

 Amidst the national gun violence prevention debate is an ongoing discussion about the protection of America’s youth and the roles that college campuses and universities play in protecting their students.

 As the national debate over the president’s plan to expand deferred action for close to 5 million people plays out in the courts, state legislators are proposing legislation regarding undocumented immigrants’ access to higher education.